 Friend, arise today and begin to wield or use the sharp sword of the Spirit through your mouth and watch the devil flee from you.

-Prayer: My Dear Heavenly Father, thank You for begotten me to a living hope through the resurrection of Jesus Christ from the dead.
-Dear Holy Spirit, help and teach me daily to hold fast to this hope and to wield my sword effectively in spiritual warfare, in Jesus’ name.
-Amen.
+Prayer: My Dear Heavenly Father, thank You for begotten me to a living hope through the resurrection of Jesus Christ.
+My Dear Holy Spirit, teach and help me daily to hold fast to this hope and to wield my sword effectively in spiritual warfare, in Jesus’ name.